 The sales to and purchases from related parties are made on terms equivalent to those that prevail in arm's length transactions.
 Outstanding balances at the year-end are unsecured and interest free except where indicated and settlement occurs vide cash/bank payment.
 There have been no guarantees received or provided for any related party receivables or payables.
 The Company has recorded impairment of receivables/advances of Nil relating to amounts owed by related parties (Year ended 31 March 2019 : Nil).
-This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.
+This assessment is undertaken each financial year through examining the financial position of the related party operates.